MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 The screenshot below describes the information specific to SPLCTL screen when there is at least one entry to display.

-1. Length of each entry and total count of entries
+1. Length of each entry and count of entries loaded versus existing in the user space
 2. Option field to enter 1 for more details against the entry
 3. Position of each entry within the whole user space
 4. First characters of each entry; when the length is greater than 68 characters, the content ends with "..."; the entry is formatted with the concatenation of all first fields, given that binary fields are converted to characters to avoid unpredictable display errors
+5. Availability to enter a position in the user space within the limits; when entering something here the action takes precedence to the options entered in the list; when entering something here, the requested position is set to the closest and lower existing position in the user space

 ![usrspcdsp_SFLCTL_1_screen](../Assets/usrspcdsp_SFLCTL_1_screen.png)